flowroute/flowroute-messaging-python/README.md

 To create and send a message, you will need your Flowroute phone number, which should be enabled for SMS.
 If you do not know your phone number, or if you need to verify whether or not it is enabled for SMS, you can find it on the [DIDs](https://manage.flowroute.com/accounts/dids/) page of the Flowroute portal.

+## Get a code text editor

+Steps in this SDK describe creating one or more script files that allow you to execute the methods.
+Script files can be created either using a terminal window shell or through using a code text editor.
+For example, *Sublime Text*.

 ## Install the libraries

 The SDK uses the **Unirest** and **jsonpickle** Python libraries, which must be installed before you can use the SDK.